 My favorite way to spend time in Rome during the festivities is to mix sightseeing with shopping and food stops.
 If in Rome at Christmas, make sure you taste panettone, pandoro and torrone.
 You find them in many shops and they are a true seasonal foodie treat!
 (Marta at Learning Escapes)

-We’ve celebrated Christmas all around the world.
-My kids have played with snow in Romania and New York, splashed in waves in Australia, and not known where they are on a cruise in the middle of the ocean.
+We’ve celebrated Christmas around the world.
 But nothing has ever been as real and magical as the time we spent in Rovaniemi, Finland.
 The destination my daughter always says was her favourite.
 Home of the real Santa.

-What could be more wonderful than celebrating the holidays in the ancient city of Strasbourg.
+What could be more wonderful than celebrating Christmas traditions in the ancient city of Strasbourg.
 Strasbourg, located in the region of Alsace at the crossroads of historic rivals France and Germany, is known as Capitale de Noël, or Capital of Christmas and professes to be home to the oldest Christmas market in Europe.

 The Christmas market consists of more than 300 stalls spread out over 12 locations in the historic city center, including the most popular market located in front of the famous cathedral and the main square, where the largest real Christmas Tree in France grown specifically for the market is located.

-Visiting Christmas markets in Vienna is a lot of fun because there are so many choices scattered throughout the city.
-In fact, there are at least 25 official Christmas markets in Vienna and a whole lot of unofficial neighborhood markets.
+Spending Christmas in Vienna is a lot of fun because there are so many choices scattered throughout the city.
+In fact, there are at least 25 official Vienna Christmas markets and a whole lot of unofficial neighborhood markets.